LatticeQCD/AnalysisToolbox/README.md

 The AnalysisToolbox is a collection of Python tools that can be used for data analysis, with an aim in particular toward lattice QCD.
 The Analysistoolbox is used especially by the HotQCD collaboration, so it also includes some methods complying with their conventions.
+It was originally created by
+H. Sandmeyer during his PhD work, and has since been maintained by some of the HotQCD scientists.

 ## Getting Started

 In order to use these scripts, please ensure that you have the following:
 1. Python 3.6 or better
-2. numpy
+2. colorama
-3. scipy
+3. cycler
-4. mpmath
+4. matplotlib
-5. matplotlib
+5. numba
-6. colorama
+6. numpy
-7. cycler
+7. scipy
-8. numba
+8. sympy
 9. LaTeX